-Alcohol C
+DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) 31

-Substance Abuse C
+On-Campus Alcohol and Substance Abuse Resources 32

-DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) 1
+Off-Campus Alcohol and Substance Abuse Resources 33

-On-Campus Alcohol and Substance Abuse Resources32 1
+12 Step Recovery Programs 33

-Off-Campus Alcohol and Substance Abuse Resources32 2
+Detoxification and Outpatient/Inpatient Rehabilitation Facilities by County 34

-12 Step Recovery Programs 3
+SEXUAL MISCONDUCT 35

-Detoxification and Outpatient/Inpatient Rehabilitation Facilities by County 3
+Reporting and Prevention of Dating Violence, Domestic Violence, Sexual Assault and Stalking 35

-SEXUAL MISCONDUCT 4
+Prevention Education Programs 35

-Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harassment, Stalking and Dating/Intimate Partner and Domestic Violence34 4
+How to be an Active Bystander 36

-The City University of New York Policy on Sexual Misconduct35 5
+Prevention and Risk Reduction 37

-Reporting methods other than listed above35 5
+Procedures Victims Should Follow in cases of Alleged Dating Violence, Domestic Violence, Se Assault or Stalking

-Prevention Education Programs 5
+How to report Dating Violence, Domestic Violence, Sexual Assault or Stalking 39

-How to be an Active Bystander37 7
+Options about the involvement of law enforcement and campus authorities 40

-Prevention and Risk Reduction 7
+Who is a perpetrator?
+40

-What to do if you are attacked 7
+Who is a victim?
+40

-Who is a perpetrator? Э
+When is there lack of consent?
+40

-Who is a victim? Э
+Who is responsible for a sexual attack?
+41

-When is there lack of consent? Э
+Complainant's Rights 41

-Who is responsible for a sexual attack? Э
+College and Community Counseling and Support Services for those affected by Sexual Misconduct .
+42

-College and Community Counseling and Support Services for Sex Offense Victims C
+On-Campus Assistance 42

-On-Campus Assistance40 C
+College Support Services 42

-College Support Services40 C
+On- Campus Resources 42

-On- Campus Resources40 C
+Counseling for Employees 42

-Counseling for Employees40 C
+CUNY Work Life Program (800) 833-8707 42

-CUNY Work Life Program (800) 833-870740 C
+Contacting outside agencies 42

-Contacting outside agencies40 C
+Off-Campus Resources 42

-Off-Campus Resources42 1
+The City University of New York Policy on Sexual Misconduct 43

-Definitions of Sex Offenses under New York State Law42 1
+Investigation and Disciplinary Procedure for Allegations of Dating Violence, Domestic Violence Sexual Assault and Stalking pursuant to CUNY's Policy on Sexual Misconduct

-Disciplinary Procedure43 3
+Consent 44

-See chart below for a list of some of the major sex offenses and their maximum penalties under New York State Law44
+Definitions of Sexual Assault, Dating Violence, Domestic Violence and Stalking under New York St tate 45

-Pertinent Sex Offenses and Criminal Sanctions under New York State Penal and Criminal Laws
+Pertinent Sex Offenses and Criminal Sanctions Under New York State Penal and Crimina Laws

-Admission of Sex Offenders 46
+Admission of Sex Offenders 48

-Campus Sex Crimes Prevention Act 46
+Campus Sex Crimes Prevention Act 48

-Searching for Level 1 sex offenders (or those with a pending risk level): 46
+Searching for Level 1 sex offenders (or those with a pending risk level): 48

-Missing Students 46
+Missing Students 48

-ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES 47
+ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES 49

-Crime Statistics for BMCC 2016-2018 47
+Crime Statistics for BMCC 2017-2019 50

-48
+Unfounded Statistics 51

-Unfounded Statistics 48
+Definitions of Geography 51

-Definitions of Geography 48
+On-Campus 51

-On-Campus 48
+Non-Campus Building or Property 51

-Non-Campus Building or Property 49
+Public Property 51

-Public Property 49
+Uniform Crime Reporting (UCR) Federal Defintions related to Clery 51

-CAMPUS MAP 50
+CAMPUS MAP 53